 A list of crops covered by crop insurance is available through the U.S. Department of Agriculture’s Risk Management Agency (RMA) Actuarial Information Browser.

-Crops must be yield-based and value loss crops that suffered losses before they were able to be harvested.
+Crops must have suffered losses before they were harvested.

-Producers must be located in a county that received a qualifying Presidential Emergency Disaster Declaration of Secretarial Disaster Designation.
+Producers must have suffered a loss due to a qualifying disaster event in a primary county that received a qualifying Presidential Emergency Disaster Declaration or Secretarial Disaster Designation.
 A full list of all eligible counties is available here.
+(Updated 09/30/2019)

 Producers not in these counties may also be eligible, but must supply documentation establishing that crops were directly impacted by a qualifying disaster event.

-The Tree Assistance Program (TAP) usually provides cost-share for the replanting and rehabilitation of eligible trees.
-Through WHIP+, payments for TAP will be expanded to provide payments based on the loss of value of the tree, bush, or vine itself.
-Additionally, TAP policy has been updated to assist eligible orchardists or nursery tree growers of pecan trees that have a mortality rate greater than 7.5% and less than 15% (adjusted for normal mortality) for losses that occurred in 2018.
+Eligibility for the Tree Assistance Program (TAP) has also been expanded to assist eligible orchardists or nursery tree growers of pecan trees that have a mortality rate greater than 7.5% and less than 15% (adjusted for normal mortality) for losses that occurred in 2018.

 Future Insurance Coverage

-Both insured and uninsured producers are eligible to apply for WHIP+, but all producers who receive payments will be required to purchase either crop insurance or Noninsured Disaster Assistance Program (NAP) coverage.
-Coverage should be at the 60% level or higher for the next two available, consecutive crop years following the crop year for which WHIP+ payments were distributed.
+Both insured and uninsured producers are eligible to apply for WHIP+, but all producers who receive payments for crop losses and prevented planting losses will be required to purchase either crop insurance or Noninsured Disaster Assistance Program (NAP) coverage.
+Coverage must be at the 60% level or higher for the next two available, consecutive crop years following the crop year for which WHIP+ payments were distributed.

 If producers fail to purchase crop insurance for the next two consecutive years, they will be required to pay back their WHIP+ payment.